 The essence of this OWASP Top 10 vulnerability, as the name suggests, is the lack of verification of proper access to the requested object.
 Most web applications check permissions before displaying data in the user interface.
 However, applications must perform the same access control checks on the server when requesting any function.
 After all, there are many more auxiliary service requests, which are often sent asynchronously in the background using AJAX technology.
 If the request parameters are not carefully validated, attackers could spoof the request to access data without proper permission.

 6. Security Misconfigurations

-Another illustration of a OWASP Top 10 weakness is default settings in database servers, like Redis, Memcached and so on.
-It relates as closed services that may become available on the public IP or passwords mounted by the manufacturer for default use.
-It makes possible for intruders to easily read and modify data, displayed to in user's browser.
-This also allows intruders an XSS invasion.
+Another illustration of this OWASP Top 10 weakness is default settings in database servers, like Redis, Memcached, and so on.
+It relates to private services that may become available on the public IP or passwords mounted by the manufacturer for default use.
+It makes it possible for intruders to easily read and modify data.
+This also allows hackers to make an XSS invasion.

-Also, the program and applications kit must be updated, as weaknesses come to light every day in a wide range of program components.
-Even if your app is commonly well protected, correctly written and carefully checks all incoming info, you still can't rely on that no weaknesses will be approach in the OS or Web server at any time.
+Also, the program and applications must be updated, as weaknesses appear every day in a wide range of program components.
+Even if your app is commonly well protected, correctly written, and carefully checks all incoming data, you still can't guarantee that no weaknesses will be found in the OS or Web server at any time.